Learn / Case Studies / Razorpay

 Challenge #1: creating a more usable dashboard

-When Razorpay redesigned the dashboard for their users, they started small, releasing it to only 10% of their users and asking them to rate their experience on a scale of 1-10 (using Hotjar Polls).
+When Razorpay redesigned the dashboard for their users, they started small, releasing it to only 10% of their users and asking them to rate their experience on a scale of 1-10 (using Hotjar Surveys).
 If users picked a low score, Saurabh also gave them the opportunity to explain their rating through open-ended feedback questions.

 The ratings weren’t great at first, but the team incorporated the feedback with each iteration, and they eventually raised their average rating from 6.2 to 8.7.